 2.9 The application was advertised by site notice and neighbour notification letter.
-10 letters of objection have been received.
+11 letters of objection have been received.
 The objections are summarised below:

-Highway and parking concerns due to an access being created off Orchard Cottages.
+Highway and parking concerns due to an access being created off Orchard Cottages (no longer relevant - amended plans have overcome this concern).